islandoftex/texprinter/README.markdown

 This application is licensed under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php).
 I want to call your attention to the fact that the New BSD License has been verified as a GPL-compatible free software license by the [Free Software Foundation](http://www.fsf.org/), and has been vetted as an open source license by the [Open Source Initiative](http://www.opensource.org/).

 ## Changelog

+### 1.1

++ Added `PostComparator` class to sort answers according to their votes and acceptance.
+Just to be sure of top answers being displayed first.

++ Added test suite for the new sorting class.

++ Added version number and name control instead of hard-coding it.

++ Added number of votes to both `PDFGenerator` and `TeXGenerator` classes.
+Now questions and answers *do* have their corresponding votes for easy conference.

 ### 1.0.2